Part One: An Introduction to ESD

 Static dissipative materials have an electrical resistance between insulative and conductive materials (1 x 10^5 – 1 x 10^12 ohms/sq (surface resistivity) and 1 x 10^4 – 1 x 10^11 ohms-cm (volume resistivity)).
 There can be electron flow across or through the dissipative material, but it is controlled by the surface resistance or volume resistance of the material.

-As with the other two types of materials, charge can be generated triboelectrically on a static dissipative material.
-However, like the conductive material, the static dissipative material will allow the transfer of charge to ground or other conductive objects.
-The transfer of charge from a static dissipative material will generally take longer then from a conductive material of equivalent size.
-Charge transfers from static dissipative materials are significantly faster than from insulators, and slower than from conductors.
+As with the other two types of materials, a charge can be generated triboelectrically on a static dissipative material.
+However, like the conductive material, the static dissipative material will allow the transfer of charge to a ground or other conductive objects.
+The transfer of charge from a static dissipative material will generally take longer than from a conductive material of equivalent size.
+Charge transfers from static dissipative materials are significantly faster than from insulators and slower than from conductors.

 ESD Damage – How Devices Fail